Noise Fit, Estimation Error and a Sharpe Information Criterion: Introduction

-SRIC puts a price on noise fit and estimation error in terms of the Sharpe ratio.
-This is important as it makes the trade-off between in-sample fit and estimation error precise.
-Namely, the reason for why in many empirical data-sets the equally weighted portfolio outperforms the Markowitz portfolio is two-fold.
+SRIC puts a price on noise fit and estimation error in terms of the Sharpe ratio and thereby makes the trade-off between in-sample fit and estimation error precise.
+Namely, the reason for why in many empirical data sets the equally weighted portfolio outperforms the Markowitz portfolio is two-fold.
 One is estimation error.
 The other is how much one gets in return for it.
 Often, most of the return opportunity is already captured by the equally weighted portfolio (or the first principal component for that matter).
 Additional portfolio directions offer little added return opportunities, often too small to justify the increase in estimation risk.
-When the trade-off is beneficial to the Sharpe ratio and when not is precisely answered by SRIC.
+When is the trade-off beneficial to the Sharpe ratio and when not?
+This question is answered by SRIC.

 As an illustration we look at the set of $10$ industry portfolios from Kenneth French's website also used by \cite{demiguel2009optimal}.
-While we reconfirm that for estimation horizons of $5$ or $10$ years the Markowitz portfolio is inferior to the equally weighted portfolio we find that this no longer holds true for estimation horizons of $2$ years and less.
+While we reconfirm that for estimation horizons of $5$ to $10$ years the Markowitz portfolio is inferior to the equally weighted portfolio, we find that this no longer holds true for estimation horizons of $2$ years and less.
 Though this is mainly due to first half of the sample, it illustrates our point that estimation error, being even larger for smaller estimation horizons, cannot be the full story.

-The intuition is that the Markowitz portfolio relies on the sample mean and is therefore effectively a trend system or momentum portfolio (on the principal components of the covariance matrix).
-While there are no trends on higher components on a time scale of $5$ to $10$ years, there are trends which are worth paying the estimation risk on a time scale of $2$ years or less.
+The intuition is that the Markowitz portfolio relies on the sample mean and therefore effectively is a trend or momentum portfolio.
+While there are no trends on higher components on a time scale of $5$ to $10$ years, there are trends on a time scale of $2$ years or less which are worth paying the estimation error.
 Which model to choose, a simple model like the equally weighted portfolio or a more complex one like the Markowitz portfolio, can be decided by SRIC.